enkidevs/curriculum/javascript/ecmascript-2015/intro-ecmascript/const-part-1.md

 // Throws an error
 ```

-Now that you understand what a scope is, it is important to know that `const`s can exist in different scopes.
-For example, if we had already declared a `const` variable called `year`, it is valid to declare another as long as it exists in another scope:
+Now that you understand what scope is, it is important to know that `const`s cannot exist in the same scope.
+For example, if we had already declared a `const` variable called `year`, we cannot declare another one in the same scope, but we are free to do so in any other scope:

 ```javascript
 const year = 2015;